Gen Digital

-Gen Digital Inc. (formerly Symantec Corporation and NortonLifeLock) is a multinational software company co-headquartered in Tempe, Arizona and Prague, Czech Republic.
-The company provides cybersecurity software and services.
+Gen Digital Inc. (formerly Symantec Corporation and NortonLifeLock Inc.) is a multinational software company co-headquartered in both Prague, Czech Republic (EU) and Tempe, Arizona (USA).
+The company provides cybersecurity software, financial technology, and services.
 Gen is a Fortune 500 company and a member of the S&P 500 stock-market index.
-The company also has development centers in Pune, Chennai and Bangalore.
-Its portfolio includes Norton, Avast, LifeLock, Avira, AVG, ReputationDefender, and CCleaner.
+It is listed at both NASDAQ and Prague Stock Exchange.
+Its portfolio includes Norton, Avast, LifeLock, Avira, AVG, ReputationDefender, MoneyLion and CCleaner.

 On October 9, 2014, Symantec declared it would split into two independent publicly traded companies by the end of 2015.
 One company would focus on security, the other on information management.
-On January 29, 2016, Symantec sold its information-management subsidiary, named Veritas Technologies, and which Symantec had acquired in 2004, to The Carlyle Group.
-On August 9, 2019, Broadcom Inc. announced they would be acquiring the Enterprise Security software division of Symantec for $10.7 billion, and the company became known as NortonLifeLock.
-After completing their merger with Avast in September 2022, the company adopted the name Gen Digital Inc.
+On January 29, 2016, Symantec sold its information-management subsidiary, named Veritas, and which Symantec had acquired in 2004, to The Carlyle Group.
+On August 8, 2019, Broadcom announced they would be acquiring the Enterprise Security software division of Symantec for $10.7 billion.
+After the acquisition, Symantec became known as NortonLifeLock.
+After completing its merger with Avast in September 2022, the company adopted the name Gen Digital.